Multiple Myeloma Survival Rates and Life Expectancy by Hospital and Specialist

 Midwest Region

-Mayo Clinic(Dr Rakjumar) Rochester, MN - This multicenter study of Rd, or Revlimid and low dose dex shows a two year survival of 87% vs the SEER data of 65.6% This is with and without transplant.
-If you were under this treatment you would be 2.7 times more likely to survive.
+Mayo Clinic(Dr Rajkumar) Rochester, MN - This multicenter study of Rd, or Revlimid and low dose dex shows a two year survival of 87% vs the SEER data of 65.6% This is with and without transplant.
+You would be 2.7 times more likely to die in two years if treated at the average SEER facility vs. participation in this trial.
 The data is in the following presentation: http://myeloma.org/pdfs/ash2007_rajkumare4a03.pdf

 Eastern Region

 Princess Margaret Hospital, Toronto, Canada - A study of CyBorD or Cyclophophamide, Bortezomib, and dex, with a 3 year survival of 88% vs. the SEER data of 55.6%.
-So you would be 3.7 times more likely to survive in this trial than in the average SEER facility.
+You would be 3.7 times more likely to die in 3 years at the average SEER facility vs. participating in this trial.
 An estimate for the survival of those that transplanted and those that did not is 95% transplant and 75% for non transplant.
 The link is as follows: http://www.myelomabeacon.com/news/2011/12/06/initial-treatment-with-cyclophosphamide-velcade-bortezomib-and-dexamethasone-cybord-compares-favorably-in-terms-of-response-rates-and-side-effects/

-Dana Farber Cancer Institute(Dr Ken Anderson), Boston Mass. - A multicenter study of RVD or Revlimid Velcade Dex with and without transplant provides a 18 month survival of 97% for all patients(with and without transplant) vs. an estimate of a SEER value between 1 and 2 years of 71%.
-This would be almost 10 times better for the patients in this trial.
+Dana Farber Cancer Institute(Dr. Ken Anderson & Dr. Paul Richardson), Boston Mass. - A multicenter study of RVD or Revlimid Velcade Dex with and without transplant provides a 18 month survival of 97% for all patients(with and without transplant) vs. an estimate of a SEER value between 1 and 2 years of 71%.
+You would be almost 10 times more likely to die in 18 months at the average SEER faciltiy than in this trial.
 The data is available in the following link: http://www.asco.org/ASCOv2/Meetings/Abstracts?&vmview=abst_detail_view&confID=74&abstractID=52410

 Weill Cornell(Dr. Ruben Niesvizky) , NY,NY - BiRd or Biaxin, lenalidomide, and low dose dexamethasone had a 3 year survival of 89.7% vs. the SEER data of 55.6%.
-If part of this multicenter trial you are 4 times more likely to survive.
+If part of this multicenter trial you are 4 times more likely to die at the average SEER facility than if you participated in this trail.
 The data is available in the following link: http://www.ncbi.nlm.nih.gov/pubmed/20645430

-Dana Farber Cancer Institute(Dr Ken Anderson), Boston Mass. - A multicenter study of RVD or Revlimid Velcade Dex with and without transplant provides a 18 month survival of 97% for all patients(with and without transplant) vs. an estimate of a SEER value between 1 and 2 years of 71%.
-This would be almost 10 times better for the patients in this trial.
+Dana Farber Cancer Institute(Dr. Ken Anderson & Dr. Paul Richardson), Boston Mass. - A multicenter study of RVD or Revlimid Velcade Dex with and without transplant provides a 18 month survival of 97% for all patients(with and without transplant) vs. an estimate of a SEER value between 1 and 2 years of 71%.
+You would be almost 10 times more likely to die in 18 months at the average SEER faciltiy than in this trial.
 The data is available in the following link: http://www.asco.org/ASCOv2/Meetings/Abstracts?&vmview=abst_detail_view&confID=74&abstractID=52410

 Weill Cornell(Dr. Ruben Niesvizky) , NY,NY - BiRd or Biaxin, lenalidomide, and low dose dexamethasone had a 3 year survival of 89.7% vs. the SEER data of 55.6%.
-If part of this multicenter trial you are 4 times more likely to survive.
+If part of this multicenter trial you are 4 times more likely to die at the average SEER facility than if you participated in this trail.
 The data is available in the following link: http://www.ncbi.nlm.nih.gov/pubmed/20645430

 Europe